 \section{Uncertainty Calibration for Object Detection}

-In this section we formally introduce the concept of uncertainty calibration, when \CP{considered under an}considering object detection scenarios.
-The presented definitions are largely inspired in the concept of uncertainty calibration for classification problems \cite{widmann2019calibration}, though adapted to the particularities of the object detection's case. \\ For the subsequent definitions we will consider $\mathcal{X}$, the sample space of inputs, $(\mathcal{Y},\mathcal{K})$ the sample space of bounding-box locations, and respective classes.
+In this section we formally introduce the concept of uncertainty calibration for the object detection domain.
+Since the proposed theoretical framework focuses on semantic uncertainty, the presented definitions are inspired in the concept of uncertainty calibration for classification problems \cite{widmann2019calibration}, though adapted to the particularities of the object detection's case. \\ For the subsequent definitions we will consider $\mathcal{X}$, the sample space of inputs, $(\mathcal{Y},\mathcal{K})$ the sample space of bounding-box locations and associated classes.
 We can now consider the respective random variables, $X$ and $(Y,K)$, defined under those sample spaces.
 Let us note that a realization of $(Y,K)$ can define an arbitrary number of locations (bounded by the total number of possible locations) and respective classes \ie, any realization of $(Y,K)$, for a problem with $C$ different classes, is a subset of $\Omega \times \{1,\ldots,C\}$, where $\Omega \subset \mathbb{N}^4$.
-For this reason, we will denote as $P\big((y,c) \in (Y,K) \big)$ the abbreviation of $P\big(\{ \vartheta, \psi \in (\mathcal{Y},\mathcal{K}): y \in Y(\vartheta) \wedge c \in K(\psi) \} \big)$ \ie, the probability that some singular bounding-box location (with respective class) belongs to some realization of $(Y,K)$.\\ Before considering the concept of calibration in the context of object detection, we must primarily define the mathematical object for which such considerations are pertinent \ie, a \textbf{probabilistic detector}.
+For this reason, we will denote as $P\big((y,c) \in (Y,K) \big)$ the abbreviation of $P\big(\{ \vartheta, \psi \in (\mathcal{Y},\mathcal{K}): y \in Y(\vartheta) \wedge c \in K(\psi) \} \big)$ \ie, the probability that some singular bounding-box location (with respective class) belongs to some realization of $(Y,K)$.\\ Before considering the concept of calibration in the context of object detection, we have to define the mathematical object for which such considerations are pertinent, \ie, a \textbf{confidence-based detector}.
 Let us first consider the function $\Psi: \mathcal{X} \rightarrow (\mathcal{Y},\mathcal{K})$, that maps an input from the sample space $\mathcal{X}$ to the set of all possible bounding-box locations in that specific input.
-We are now in conditions to assert the following definition.
+We are now in condition to assert the following definition.

-\begin{defi} We define a \textbf{probabilistic detector} (for a problem with $C$ classes) as a function $f: \mathcal{X} \rightarrow \Phi$, that maps each input to a set of all possible bounding-box locations and correspondent confidence scores, for each respective class.
-Formally, $\forall x \in \mathcal{X}$, we have that
+\begin{defi} Let us define a \textbf{confidence-based detector} (for a problem with $C$ classes) as a function $f: \mathcal{X} \rightarrow \Phi$ that maps each input to a set of all possible bounding-box locations and correspondent confidence scores, for each respective class.
+Formally, $\forall x \in \mathcal{X}$ we have that

 \end{defi}